 9 Top Hidden Gems in Europe: Best Vacation Spots for 2024

-Top things to do in Ohrid, a great off the beaten path travel destination in Europe:
+Top things to do in Ohrid, a great off the beaten track travel destination in Europe:

 🔥 Hot tip: The best part of Ohrid may be how cheap it is compared to similar European vacations.
 As of the time of writing, you could get a 1 bedroom apartment with kitchenette for under $200 for a week on Airbnb in July (you read that right).